John McCartney (footballer, born 1870)

 John McCartney (1870 – c.
 1942) was a Scottish footballer who played at half-back for Liverpool.
 He was born in Darvel, Ayrshire, Scotland.

 Life and playing career

-John McCartney played for Newmilns F.C., St Mirren and New Brighton Tower.
+John McCartney played for Newmilns, St Mirren and New Brighton Tower.
 McCartney was signed by John McKenna for the Reds in 1892, 1 of the 13 Scottish footballers that Liverpool brought in at the beginning of the club's history.

 McCartney went on to make 167 appearances for Liverpool scoring 6 times.
-He also helped them win the Second Division championship in both the 1893/94 and 1895/96 seasons.
+He also helped them win the Second Division championship in both the 1893–94 and 1895–96 seasons.